The Art of Cooking and Eating

 A foraging feast at the headquarters of Aboca to learn about and sample food-based medicines and the culinary apothecary tradition

-Your experience also includes truffle hunting, market visits, other meals prepared by award-winning chefs, and Italy’s best pizza-making team.
+Your experience also includes a variety of other food and wine related activities, alongside a number of other outstanding meals prepared by award-winning chefs.
 We’ll walk the Roman city of Rimini, famous for its beaches and nightlife, and savor tea at Federico Fellini's favorite Grand Hotel.

 Length: 9 days, 8 nights.